How do I report unemployment fraud?

 What is the Treasury Offset Program?

 1. How do I report unemployment fraud?

-Use the Unemployment Claims Fraud form
+Unemployment Claims Fraud form

 to report individuals collecting Pennsylvania UC benefits illegally.
 This may include persons who are working and not reporting their wages while receiving UC benefits; or persons who cannot work due to an illness, disability or incarceration and are receiving UC benefits.